MatricksDeCoder/AaveDeFi/README.md

 Click the button "Borrow DAI" to deposit ETH and borrow an amount of DAI into your wallet from Aave protocol To interact with DAPP you need Metamask installed

+### To do app extension ideas
+- Dapp functionalty hardcoded to only deposit ETH and borrow DAI will in future extend to lend any EC20 and borrow any asset offered in Aave markets
+- Display interest rates for borrowing assets
+- Display your transactions using subscribe to events e.g DepositBorrow in event in contract or such other etc
+- Repay borrowed amount etc
+- Withdraw collateral etc
+- Metrics like interest rate, liquidation, availaleBorrowsETH, etc

+### LINK TO VIDEO

 License
 ----